Toilet: A Love Story poster

 The inciting incident occurs at 18 minutes when Keshav meets Jaya on a train and is instantly smitten.
 She is educated and from a more progressive background.
 This chance encounter disrupts his simple village life and sets his romantic pursuit in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Keshav and Jaya get married.
+This demonstrates the protagonist's commitment to Keshav and Jaya get married.
 He actively chooses to bring this educated, modern woman into his traditional home, unaware of the conflict this will create.
 The wedding marks his commitment and entry into a new world of challenges., moving from reaction to action.

 At 76 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Jaya leaves Keshav and returns to her parents' home, refusing to come back without a toilet.
 This false defeat raises the stakes enormously - his marriage is on the line.
 The fun and games are over; this is now a serious battle., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 114 minutes (74% through) represents the emotional nadir.
 Here, Keshav's efforts fail completely.
 His father disowns him or the community completely rejects him.
 Jaya moves toward divorce.
 The toilet he built is destroyed or unusable.
-His marriage, family relationships, and social standing are all dead., demonstrates the protagonist at their lowest point.
+His marriage, family relationships, and social standing are all dead., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 122 minutes initiates the final act resolution at 79% of the runtime.
 Keshav realizes this isn't just about his marriage - it's about dignity for all women and progress for his village.
 He synthesizes his love for Jaya with his love for his community and chooses to fight publicly, making it a social movement rather than a personal battle., demonstrating the transformation achieved throughout the journey.